Dental Health FAQ

 Is Dental Amalgam Safe?

 Dental amalgam is made from a combination of metals that include mercury, silver, tin, and copper.
-Sometimes described as “silver-colored” fillings, dental amalgam has been used by dentists for more than 100 years because it lasts a long time and is less expensive than other cavity-filling materials such as tooth-colored composites or gold fillings.
+Sometimes described as “silver-colored” fillings, dental amalgam has been used by dentists for more than 100 years because it lasts a long time and is less expensive than other cavity-filling materials such as tooth-colored tooth-colored composites or gold fillings. fillings.

 Although dental amalgam is a safe, commonly used dental material, you may wonder about its mercury content.
 It’s important to know that when combined with the other metals, it forms a safe, stable material.
 Be assured that credible scientific studies affirm the safety of dental amalgam.
 Study after study shows amalgam is safe and effective for filling cavities.
 The American Dental Association, U.S. Centers for Disease Control and Prevention and World Health Organization all agree that based on extensive scientific evidence, dental amalgam is a safe and effective cavity-filling material.
-The Alzheimer’s Association, American Academy of Pediatrics, Autism Society of America and National Multiple Sclerosis Society—all science-based organizations like the ADA—also say that amalgam poses no health risk.
+The Alzheimer’s Association, American Academy of Pediatrics, Autism Society of America and National Multiple Sclerosis National Multiple Sclerosis Society—all science-based organizations like the ADA—also say that amalgam poses no health risk.
 As with any dental work, you’ll always want to talk with your dentist about your individual situation in order to make the most well-informed choice.

 The Mayo Clinic recently stated that dental amalgam is a safe and durable choice for dental fillings.
 They also note that "there are several kinds of mercury.
 The mercury [methylmercury] found in water that can build up in fish and lead to health problems if you ingest too much is not the same type of mercury used in amalgam."